Sadasiva20/NexusHub/README.md

    You should now see the NexusHub interface.

-7. **Test real-time collaboration:**
+6. **Test real-time collaboration:**
    Open the application in multiple browser windows or tabs to test live schema editing.
 Changes made in one window should reflect in others in real-time.

 ### Troubleshooting

-- If you encounter issues with the Socket.IO server, ensure port 3001 is not in use and that Node.js is properly installed.
+- For Supabase-related errors, verify your URL and anon key in the `.env.local` file.
 - For Storyblok-related errors, verify your tokens and space ID in the `.env.local` file.
 - If AI features don't work, check that your Google Generative AI API key is valid and has sufficient credits.
 - Run `npm run type-check` to ensure there are no TypeScript errors before starting.